spectrum-health-systems/myavatool-web-service/doc/manual.md

 Web services that interface with myAvatar™ need to be hosted at a location where myAvatar™ can access them, and MAWS is no exception.
 There are two options for hosting MAWS:

 1. **Have Netsmart host MAWS**<br>
 If your myAvatar™ environments are hosted by Netsmart, you can have Netsmart - for an additional cost - host MAWS (and other custom web services) as well.
-If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to the section that discusses [importing MAWS](#importing-maws) into your myAvatar™ environment(s).
+If you choose to have Netsmart host MAWS, you can skip this section of the manual, and go straight to the section that discusses [importing MAWS](#importing-maws) into your myAvatar™ environment(s). <br>
 *Please note: MAWS has not been tested in a hosted environment, just self-hosted!*

 2. **Self-host MAWS**<br>